Family infighting – Is the loudest Voice Necessarily the Best Voice

 Summary

 The loudest voice can work to get everyone’s attention, but it’s not an effective way to make a decision.
-Work with your advisors (e.g., CPAs, Attorneys, etc.) to establish a clear process for transitioning leadershis age.
+Work with your advisors (e.g., CPAs, Attorneys, etc.) to establish a transparent process for transitioning leaders’ age.

-Keeping the family intact outside of business relationships can be accomplished by creating non-real estate-related events for all family members to get together and appreciate each other.
+Maintaining family unity outside of business relationships can be achieved by organizing non-real estate-related events for all family members.
+Here, they can come together and appreciate one another, where business is not the main point of the gathering.
 Contemplate annual charitable giving to honor the trust’s founders.
 Finally, develop a fair, non-divisive, and thoughtful way to hand off leadership from one generation to another.
 In that way, you can avoid family infighting and create a long-term harmonious partnership.

 Other blogs you may like